larryhastings/forward/README.md

 for the really stubborn edge cases that PEP 649 can't handle.

-### This prototype using decorators
+### This proof-of-concept using decorators

-This repo contains a prototype of the `forward class` / `continue class` syntax, implemented using decorators.
+This repo contains a proof-of-concept of the `forward class` / `continue class` syntax, implemented using decorators.
 And, considering all that, it works surprisingly well!
 But naturally the syntax using this decorators-based version